 Full disclosure, I’m not one of those moms that buys everything organic and carefully reads every ingredient.
-(Although sometimes I wish I was.
-And I was definitely more cognizant of this with a newborn.)
+(Although sometimes I wish I was!)
 Sunscreen is one of those things we don’t mess with though.
 We try to stick to mineral based sunscreen or at a minimum look for something without oxybenzone.

 If you’re looking for the best natural sunscreen for babies, our favorites are Babyganics and Goddess Garden.
 Keep in mind that sunscreen isn’t usually recommended before 6 months except in limited quantities.
 That’s why it’s especially important to cover babies up at the beach and keep them out of the sun as much as you can.
 Be sure to also wash any sunscreen off soon after sun exposure so it’s not on their sensitive skin longer than it needs to be.
 This article is super helpful for guidelines on sunscreen.

 With my fair skin and need to stay away from the sun, I’m not sure why it took me having a baby to discover pop up beach tents.
-A pop up tent like this one is the best baby tent for beach trips for a number of reasons.
-It’s super light and takes seconds to set up and take down.
-Plus it’s big enough to provide adequate coverage from the sun and wind for a few people.
-Beach tents are also great for your little ones to take naps, and they’re easy enough to set up that you can really use on any outing.
+A pop up tent like this one is our pick for the best baby tent for beach trips for a number of reasons.
+It’s super light, it takes seconds to set up and take down, and we love that it’s big enough for the whole family.

 If you do decide to bring a tent to the beach, be sure to check the local beach regulations first.
 On our family vacation in North Myrtle Beach, we ran into an issue with using a beach tent.
-Myrtle Beach laws prevent you from using a beach tent larger than 36 x 36 x 36.”
-Plus, tents can only be used for children under 18 months.
-It was the first time we cam across this, but it’s definitely something to be mindful of!
-After a quick Google search, we found similar regulations in other beaches, including Rehoboth, DE.
+We found similar beach tent regulations at other beaches, including Rehoboth, DE.

 Tip: Pop up tents can be a little tricky to put away, so try to test it out at home first.
 Speaking from experience, you don’t want to be stuck at the beach struggling to fold it while also holding a baby at the same time!

-Bring a good stroller for the beach or a beach caddy to carry everything
+4. Bring a beach caddy or a good stroller for the beach

 If you don’t want to drag a stroller to the beach, this beach caddy is great as well.
 It’s large enough to fit everything you need for the beach with a baby.
 Plus, it can handle larger items like beach chairs and umbrellas as well.
 That way, one person can carry the baby and one person can carry everything else.
 Many local beach rental places also offer beach wagons or caddies to rent.

-Take toys to keep your baby entertained at the beach
+5. Take toys to keep your baby entertained

 Bringing forms of entertainment pretty much goes with all facets of parenting as your baby gets older.
 The beach is no different.
 While your little one probably isn’t going to be building sandcastles any time soon, traditional plastic sand toys are the best baby and toddler beach toys at any age.
 If you saw our post on baby and toddler travel toys, you also know that we bring these stacking cups with us everywhere.
 When you’re done at the beach, just was them off and you’re good to go!